neilpate/stm32-f3-discovery-barebones/README.md

 It is assumed that VSCode will be used as the editor.

 # Requirements
+Follow the instructions from here: https://docs.rust-embedded.org/book/intro/install.html

+- rust Cortex-M4F target ('rustup target add thumbv7em-none-eabihf')
-- cortex-debug extension for VSCode
+- cortex-debug extension for VSCode (install from inside VS Code)
-- OpenOCD
+- OpenOCD (https://github.com/xpack-dev-tools/openocd-xpack/releases/tag/v0.12.0-4).
+Download release and extract to, for example, C:\Users\username\AppData\Roaming\xPacks\openocd\xpack-openocd-0.11.0-5\
 - GDB for ARM

 # Running it!